 All Party Parliamentary Groups (APPGs) are informal, cross-party interest groups of MPs and Peers interested in a particular issue.
 They exist to help other MPs from all parties become better informed about a particular policy area.
 APPGs do not have any power to make laws and are not funded by Parliament.
 There is a great number and variety of APPGs, covering many areas such as health, education, transport, defence, faith, finance, the media and sports.

 This is not an official website of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
-All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
-The views expressed in these webpages are those of the group.
+All Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
+The views expressed on this website are those of the group, or individual members of the group.